 Cleaning bathrooms can be such a chore at the best of times, but with some super simple tips and advice, you can have your bathrooms sparkling clean at the end of every day.
 It can be as simple as following a light routine and some simple steps, let me share with you some of my Quick Bathroom Cleaning Tips from over the years of having toddlers to adult kids.

 While today, I’m best known as The Organised Housewife, it wasn’t always so.
-When my kids were young at times I was a nervous wreck.
+When my kids were young, at times, I was a nervous wreck.
 After having my twins, I struggled to find and stick to a routine.
-My house was a mess and the washing was never folded.
-It took a fair amount of trial-and-error for me to realise that routines and schedules held the key to keep the home tidy, clothes washed, kids fed and happy and have a clean bathroom at the end of the day.
+My house was a mess, and the washing was never folded.
+It took a fair amount of trial-and-error for me to realise that routines and schedules held the key to keeping the home tidy, clothes washed, kids fed and happy and having a clean bathroom at the end of the day.

 Over the years I have come up with a method to help keep my kids bathroom clean and tidy, which started when they were young.
-When I bathed them I gave each of them their own clean washer each night.
+When I bathed them, I gave them their own clean washer each night.
 After their bath, I then used the washer to wipe over and clean the bathroom.
-It’s usually just to wipe up dirt and toothpaste spills, never mould.
+It’s usually to wipe up dirt and toothpaste spills, never mould.
 Please ensure your kids are safe in the tub and do not leave young ones unattended.

 Here was my system to quickly clean the bathroom:

-- While the kids were in the bathtub and happily playing, I gave the toilet a quick clean and restocked the spare toilet paper rolls.
+- While the kids were happily playing in the bathtub, I quickly cleaned the toilet and restocked the spare toilet paper rolls.